 If you are unfamiliar with movies that women directed, then this list is where you can learn that.
 To All the Boys I’ve Loved Before is one of those movies which became a total hit after its first part was released on Netflix, which lead to it producing two more movies from the same franchise, based on the book series also written by a woman.

 The list is endless, but we are glad to see that the opportunities are growing for female directors, which was always considered a man’s job in Hollywood.
 Following is the list of all the movies you will easily find on Netflix if you connect to a Netflix VPN to avoid any inconvenience.
 These movies are directed by women, and some are based on robust and empowering female characters.

 If you see it, you die.
 A post-apocalyptic horror-thriller that will send you to the gripping edge of your seat.
 Bird Box is not everyone’s forte, and it will come out as a surprise that this thriller is one of the films directed by women.
 The concept may seem similar to that of A Quiet Place, where one has to lose the use of one of their senses to survive, but here the most crucial sense of sight is at stake.
 One must keep their eyes covered to prevent the creature from taking the form of their worst fears because right now, survival is the key.

 Director: Greta Gerwig

-Stars: Saoirse Ronan, Laurie Metcalf, Tracy Letts
+Cast: Saoirse Ronan, Laurie Metcalf, Tracy Letts

 Christine Lady Bird McPherson is going through it all, from her broken relationship with her mom to going through puberty-related phases and crises.
 This coming-of-age story walks us through the struggle of a highly artistic girl who yearns for better opportunities to express herself while trying to be a typical teenager trying to find a college far away from her home in Sacramento, California.